Jubbal

 Jubbal is a tehsil, town and a nagar panchayat in Shimla district in the Indian state of Himachal Pradesh which shares its boundary with the state of Uttrakhand towards south-east.
-Jubbal is recognised as a major apple producing area in Shimla district along with Kotgarh, Kumarsain, Kotkhai and Chopal.
+Jubbal is recognised as a major apple producing area in Shimla district along with Kotgarh, Rohru, Kotkhai and Chopal.
 It is famous for its Hindu temples, picturesque mountains and its royal palace situated in the town.

 Geography

 Jubbal, located at 31.1094667°N 77.6629967°E has an average elevation of 2200 metres (7220 feet).

 A small hill town, it is famous for its apple orchards and the Jubbal Palace.
 Jubbal has a combination of vast landscapes, thick woods, and buildings.

 It is located at an elevation of 1901 meters.

 History

 The history of Jubbal State goes back to the 12th century.
 Among the 18 Thakuries located in the valleys of Sutlej, Pabbar and Giri this Thakurai was of considerable importance.
 Rulers of Jubbal belong to the Rathore clan.
 During 12th century Ugar Chand, the Raja of Sirmoor State, had a summer palace in Soonpur, modern day Hatkoti, which is overlooked by the plateau of Sonnpur, on the right bank of the Pabbar river.
 While he was having pleasant company with his family he had to go back to Sirmaur leaving royal family behind.
 Due to heavy rainfall river Giri got flooded and capital of the state was swept away and the royal family lost its ancestral possessions the Sirmur State forever to a prince of Jaisalmer.

 The princely state of Jubbal was founded in 1800.
 It was occupied by Nepal from 1803 to 1815 and by the British from 1832 to 1840.
 The rulers who belonged to the Rathore clan took the title of Rana.
 The last ruler Rana Baghat Chandra took the title of Raja in 1918.

-Amongst all the rulers Rana Karam Chand was the most aggressive one who after being granted full ruling powers in 1854 started the expansionist approach by burning down the Kotis (large palatial wooden houses) and killing the local chieftains of the nearby adjoining areas mainly Bushahar state.
+Amongst all the rulers Rana Karam Chand was the most aggressive, who after being granted full ruling powers in 1854 started the expansionist approach by burning down the Kotis (large palatial wooden houses) and killing the local chieftains of the nearby adjoining areas mainly Bushahar state.
 The most important massacre being the burning down of 14 houses of the Khadola clan of nearby Kaina village which belonged to the Bushahar state.
 It was predominantly a warrior clan owning hundreds of acres of land and one day Rana Karam Chand got the news that the Khoonds (warriors) of the Kaina village has large reserves of food, silver, and gold.
 One fine day he sent his ministers to see whether the information is correct or not.
 To his surprise when the ministers came back from Kaina they brought down silverware with them in which they had eaten food.
 As a token of gratitude they were given every piece of silverware in which they have had their food.
 Seeing this Rana got angry and at the stroke of midnight burnt down all the 14 houses of Khadola clan.
 Only a single member of their clan survived.